 Instead of using force, try fun.
-Toddlers love it when you make a situation fun, and a great way to do this is by creating a game.
+Toddlers love it when you make a situation fun, and a great way to do this is by creating a game (6).

 Sit down with your toddler and help each other divide the vegetables into color-coded categories.
 Then, you can ask them which color you should eat today.
 The one they choose must be one of the foods on both of your plates.

-You could also ask them which color to add on a pizza or tacos.
+You could also ask them which color to add to a pizza or tacos.
 By doing this, you’re giving them a sense of achievement as they help with dinner, and the involvement can create a positive association with food.

 6. Include Them in the Process